cheronodaisy/chatbot-backend/README.md

 # Chatbot Backend
-A chatbot using Retrieval-Augmented Generation (RAG) to answer questions based on CSV and PDF data related to Brazil.
+A chatbot using Retrieval-Augmented Generation (RAG) to answer questions based on CSV and PDF with economic data

 ## Features